bobandash/synqsell_shopify/README.md

 This section delves into the rationale behind key technical decisions when working on this project and highlights the challenges I encountered during the project's development.
 <br />
 <br />
-Regarding automated testing, I purposely chose not to write many automated tests.
-This was for a few reasons:
+Regarding automated testing, I only decided to write automated testing for common util functions used throughout the application and interactions with the database.

 <ul>
   <li><strong>Development Team Size:</strong> As the sole developer on this project, the risk of unexpected breaking changes is minimized.
 This allows for a more agile development process without the immediate need for extensive test coverage.</li>
-  <li><strong>Anticipated Future Changes:</strong> Given the early nature of this SaaS application, I expect significant changes and modifications to the SaaS.
-Investing a lot of time in automated tests could just lead to inefficient use of development resources.</li>
+  <li><strong>Anticipated Future Changes:</strong> Given the early nature of this SaaS application, I expect significant changes and modifications, especially to the actions and loaders within the application, frontend, and certain webhook handling logic.
+Investing a lot of time in automated tests could just result in technical debt.</li>
   <li><strong>Focus on MVP and User Feedback:</strong> My goal was to create an MVP or POC to gather real-world feedback as soon as possible.
 In doing so, the future development direction and user needs could be identified more rapidly.</li>
 </ul>
 <br />